091labs/reboot-plan/README.md

 ### Focus

 What should 091 Labs focus on?
-Do we focus on technology based creative project or is there space for us to be broader (eg beer brewing, wood working, biohacking)?
+Do we focus on technology based creative project or is there space for us to be broader (e.g. beer brewing, wood working, biohacking)?

 ### Website